Updated: March 3, 2025

 Commercial properties are properties that you can buy for commercial purposes, such as small projects, restaurants, cafes, coworking places, or shops.
 Commercial properties, also called commercial real estate, investment properties, or income properties, are real estate intended to generate a profit.
 Given the influx of tourists and digital nomads in the city, this can be a lucrative investment.

-If you’re still wondering, “Should I buy property in Porto or Lisbon?”, we answered your inquiry in this guide with a fair comparison between the two big Portuguese cities.
+If you’re still wondering, “should I buy property in Porto or Lisbon?”, we answer all your questions in this guide with a fair comparison between the two big Portuguese cities.

 Why do you need a real estate agent in Porto?